Mrleonard333/TreeClassification/README.md

 # [Classification]
-## Classifies with DecisionTreeClassifier<br>if you're have a salary bigger than 100K.<br>With the information of your job, the company<br>you work on, and your degree of knowledge.
+## Classifies with DecisionTreeClassifier <br> if you're have a salary bigger than 100K.
+## With the information of your job, the company<br>you work on, and your degree of knowledge.